 Potential threat to global wheat production

-Present in the primary wheat production areas of Brazil, Bolivia, and Paraguay, and recently identified in a small area in northeast Argentina, wheat blast is a potential threat to wheat production worldwide.
+Present in the primary wheat production areas of Brazil, Bolivia, and Paraguay, identified in small areas in Argentina, and recently reported in Bangladesh, wheat blast is a potential threat to wheat production worldwide.
 With implications for food security in developing nations and economic stability in developed nations, rapid response capabilities and effective mitigation measures are needed.
 A comprehensive wheat blast preparedness plan that includes effective surveillance, accurate diagnostics, a reliable forecasting system, resistant wheat cultivars, and an effective fungicide management strategy is under development.
 The wheat blast pathogen is Magnaporthe oryzae.
 Although it is the same fungal species that causes rice blast, the wheat blast pathogen is a distinct population of M. oryzae (referred as M. oryzae Triticum population) and does not cause disease in rice.